 Rhythm is, at its core, a fundamental building block of the universe: Everything in existence has a rhythm, or wavelength; every interaction of beings with each other and their environment can be perceived as a constant flow of complex harmony and polyrhythm.
 Music is inherently a celebration of this, and a powerful instrument of healing and change.

 Will Lone is a Seattle based drummer and improvising artist and has been immersed extensively in music since 1998, cultivating a dimensional and melodic style of drum set playing.
-He performs regularly in and around Seattle with numerous groups of different styles, and has worked with many acclaimed musicians including David Haney, Bill Anschell, Rob Scheps, Nathan Breedlove, Jim O’Connor, Geoff Harper, Chris Symer, and other well know artists.
+He performs regularly in and around Seattle with numerous groups of different styles, and has worked with acclaimed musicians including David Haney, Bill Anschell, Rob Scheps, Nathan Breedlove, Jim O’Connor, Tom Varner, and many others.
+He is also a member of Gamelan Pacifica, one of the finest ensembles devoted to the performance of music for gamelan in the U.S.